Specialization orders on atom spectra of Grothendieck categories: Introduction

 The characterization of the topological spaces appearing as the atom spectra of Grothendieck categories remains open.

-Kaplansky's problem, asking which partially ordered sets appear as the prime spectra of commutative \emph{noetherian} rings, is still unsolved (see \cite{WiegandWiegand} for the details).
+Kaplansky's question, asking which partially ordered sets appear as the prime spectra of commutative \emph{noetherian} rings, is still unsolved (see \cite{WiegandWiegand} for the details).
 For \emph{finite} partially ordered sets, we have the following result.

 \begin{Thm}[{de Souza Doering and Lequain \cite[Theorem B]{deSouzaDoeringLequain}}; Theorem \ref{Thm:FinitePosetOfCommutativeNoetherianRing}] Let $P$ be a \emph{finite} partially ordered set.
 Then $P$ is isomorphic to the prime spectrum of some commutative \emph{noetherian} ring with the inclusion relation if and only if there does not exist a chain of the form $x<y<z$ in $P$. \end{Thm}